Faiz-pixel581/Coffe-Machine-Using-OOP/README.md

 ☕ OOP Coffee Machine
-This is a beginner-level Python project built during Angela Yu’s 100 Days of Code course (Day 16).
+OOP Coffee Machine This is a beginner-level Python project.
 It simulates a coffee machine using Object-Oriented Programming (OOP) principles.

 🔧 Features
 Lets a user choose from different drinks (like espresso, latte, cappuccino)